How to Build an Emergency Savings FundPublished on September 30, 2021 by Daniel Azzoli

-Or maybe you or your spouse got a promotion or pay increase at work, and you can start to contribute even more to your emergency fund!
+Or maybe you or your spouse got a promotion or pay increase at work, and you can start to contribute even more to your emergency savings fund!
 In either case, you may want to make an adjustment to your original savings goal based on the ups and downs of your household’s finances.

 4 Tips To Help You Save Money for Your Emergency Fund

-Now you have an idea of the steps you need to take to start contributing to your emergency fund.
-But how can you start putting money towards your savings when you don’t have any extra room in your budget?
+Now you have an idea of the steps you need to take to start contributing to your emergency savings fund.
+But how can you start putting money towards your emergency savings account when you don’t have any extra room in your budget?
 Let’s take a look at four tips that may be able to help you find some room in your budget to start contributing towards your emergency savings.

 1. Break Your Goal into Smaller Increments

 Looking at the total amount you’re aiming to save can sometimes be daunting, especially when you’re trying to save up several months worth of living expenses.
-Instead, break up whatever monthly total you’re looking to save into small, short-term increments that may be well within your reach of saving.
+Instead, break up whatever monthly total you’re looking to save into small, short-term contributions that may be well within your reach of saving.

 Let’s say you’re aiming to start by saving $120 a month.
 This breaks down to about $4 a day, which may seem a lot easier to digest.
 Maybe you make your coffee at home one day before work instead of going to the expensive coffee shop around the corner.
 Or maybe you make your lunch at home in advance instead of eating out.
 Making minor adjustments like this may help you hit the small daily goals you set for yourself and can ultimately lead you to the bigger totals you set every month.

 2. Review Your Budget and Look for Small Cuts